Azerbaijan's efforts in institutional development will power its members to defend their interests

 By Peter Tase

+Azerbaijan, under the wisdom, guidance, and Marion-building strategies of Heydar Aliyev, has forged a strong foreign policy based on multilateralism and the resolution of international security crises based on dialogue and international organizations.

+In remarks for Azernews, the US-based expert credited Azerbaijan's chairmanship of NAM.

-The Republic of Azerbaijan under the wisdom, guidance and Marion building strategies of Heydar Aliyev, has forged a strong Foreign Policy based on multilateralism and resolution of international security crisis based on dialogue and international organizations.
-The Chairmanship of Azerbaijan of the Non - Aligned Movement is the most significant milestone in the history of this multilateral organization.
-Azerbaijan has shown an admirable ability to lead this organization that has 120 member nations, twenty observer states and ten international organizations, the second largest multilateral organization, only after the United Nations.
+Azerbaijan's chairmanship of the Non-Aligned Movement (NAM) is the most significant milestone in the history of this multilateral organization.
+Azerbaijan has shown an admirable ability to lead this organization that has 120 member nations, 20 observer states, and 10 international organizations, the second largest multilateral organization, only after the United Nations.

-Besides that, the Chairmanship of Azerbaijan has brought to the center of the world the significance, weight and historic role for international peace played by the Non - Aligned Movement.
-In the Post COVID 19 recovery NAM has pointed out the cooperation in the fields of politics, infrastructure, economics and building the foundations of international peace, simultaneously upholding principles of international law.
-Chairmanship of Azerbaijan, under the guidance of President Ilham Aliyev NAM has strengthened its presence and prestige across continents and bolstered its role towards preserving international security and fraternal partnership among nations.
+Besides that, the chairmanship of Azerbaijan has brought to the center of the world the significance, weight, and historic role for international peace played by the Non-Aligned Movement.
+In the Post COVID-19 recovery, NAM has pointed out the cooperation in the fields of politics, infrastructure, economic and building the foundations of international peace, simultaneously upholding principles of international law.

+Azerbaijan's chairmanship, under the guidance of President Ilham Aliyev, NAM has strengthened its presence and prestige across continents and bolstered its role towards preserving international security and fraternal partnership among nations.
 NAM has accomplished many projects and political actions that were not even imagined years ago, and the chairmanship of Azerbaijan is the most important chapter in the organization’s history since its founding in 1961.

-The Fascinating leadership of President Ilham Aliyev and his persuasive guidance are an essential ingredient in the history of the Non-Aligned Movement and have contributed immensely in the preservation of peace and development across the World.
-During the Chairmanship of Azerbaijan, was created NAM Parliamentary Network.
-NAM member states have supported this initiative of Azerbaijan Government, which is another step to strengthen solidarity and mutual strategic support.
-The parliamentary diplomacy and interparliamentary Network is a principal structure that will raise the voice of NAM in the multilateral framework and geopolitical environment.
+The fascinating leadership of President Ilham Aliyev and his persuasive guidance are essential ingredients in the history of the Non-Aligned Movement and have contributed immensely to the preservation of peace and development across the World.
+During Azerbaijan's chairmanship, NAM Parliamentary Network was created.
+NAM member states have supported this initiative of Azerbaijan, which is another step to strengthen solidarity and mutual strategic support.
+The parliamentary diplomacy and interparliamentary network is a principal structure that will raise the voice of NAM in the multilateral framework and geopolitical environment.
 It will contribute to solidarity between member countries.

 Moreover, NAM has established close working relations with different parliamentary organizations of the world.
 Undoubtedly, It is the second, after the United Nations, the largest international institution, and its candid voice is heard on a global level, thanks to the effectiveness and statecraft of President Ilham Aliyev.

-In addition to the parliamentary network, another memorable, important initiative is the youth network, and the Youth Summit of NAM.
-These are some wonderful the steps toward the institutional development of NAM, the time has come to take practical steps in forging a greater role of NAM, using the impeccable performance of Azerbaijan as a guiding torch in the future.
+In addition to the parliamentary network, another memorable, important initiative is the youth network and the Youth Summit of NAM.
+These are some wonderful steps toward the institutional development of NAM, the time has come to take practical steps in forging a greater role for NAM, using the impeccable performance of Azerbaijan as a guiding torch in the future.